Tips For Furloughed Workers Financially Surviving The Government Shutdown

 Take a good look at your current budget.
 (If you don't have a budget, now is the perfect time to get one in place.
 Here's a link to everything you need to know about establishing a budget. )

-The money you regularly invest, say, in a Roth IRA, should be set aside in a savings account until shutdown is over.
+The money you regularly invest, say, in a Roth IRA, should be set aside in a savings account until the shutdown is over.
 Once you're back on the payroll, invest what is left of that money, if anything, so you are not tempted to spend it.

 If you regularly pay a little extra on your mortgage, put that on hold for the duration of the shutdown too.
 Just pay your minimum amount.
 However, if you can, continue to pay your credit card off completely so as not to be hit with large interest charges.